‘Young And The Restless’ Adam Newman News: Has Michael Muhney Confirmed He’s Returning To Show?

 — Michael Muhney (@michaelmuhney) March 29, 2017

-In addition, Celebrity Dirty Laundry claims that Adam Newman is coming back!
+Also, Celebrity Dirty Laundry claims that Adam Newman is coming back!
 Adam Newman is indeed alive, but no one knows how he is returning and where he is.

 So, who could play Adam Newman?

 We all know that Justin Hartley was never going to return to Young and the Restless.
 He is currently starring on the hottest show on television, This is Us.
-Hartley fans are thrilled that he has found such primetime success, but realize that returning to the CBS soap.
+Hartley fans are thrilled that he has found such primetime success but realize that returning to the CBS soap might prove difficult.

 So is Michael Muhney returning as Adam?

 Since Adam was “killed,” fans of Muhney that have been signing petitions and carefully been following him on social media.
-In fact, many believe that he has been leaving little clues that he is indeed, returning back to Young and the Restless.
+In fact, many believe that he has been leaving little clues that he is indeed, returning to Young and the Restless.
 After he was dismissed by the show in December 2013, it was rumored that Muhney interviewed to return in 2014.
 Yet, when Adam Newman reappeared in Genoa City, it was Justin Harley portraying the complex character that Muhney had previously portrayed.

 So, so, so humbled by your words and by the overwhelming amount of tweets I get just like this. https://t.co/1n5aOGBIj7